rabbitmq/rabbitmq-website/site/feature-flags.md

 remote node is running the same version of RabbitMQ than `rabbitmqctl` comes from.

-For instance, using RabbitMQ 3.7.x's `rabbitmqctl` on a remote RabbitMQ 3.8.x node may not work.
-It may even crash the remote node.
+If `rabbitmqctl` from a different minor/major version of RabbitMQ is used on a remote node, it may crash some processes on that node, perhaps even the entire node.

 ##### Load-balancing Requests to the HTTP API